AISemanticsStudy/lmpm/README.md

 it is first of of its kind.
 It was developed after modern deep learning reaching its complexity limits in around 2025.

-The primary goal of LMPM is to enable building AI-like systems with fine-grained control in inductive bias while greatly clamping the complicity in manually implement computation and communication.
+The primary goal of LMPM is to enable building AI-like systems with fine-grained control in inductive bias while greatly clamping the complicity in manually implementing computation and communication.
 LMPM is revolutionary in the sense that it pushes the inductive bias to a first-class citizen in programming, and it is designed not just for current generation of DL but also provide the tools for future generations.
 LMPM might sounds over-promising, and frivolously so, because it operates at a much higher level of abstraction than any other programming languages, and operates at such a high volume of data and computation